github-xiaogang/woodpecker/usage.md

 **3. Manual Setup:**

 1. Download <a href="/assets/framework/WoodPeckeriOS.framework.zip">WoodPeckeriOS.framework</a>
-2. Import WoodPeckeriOS.framework to your Project.
+2. Import WoodPeckeriOS.framework to your project.
 3. If you like to use only in Debug configuration, please <a href="/manuallink.html">check this</a>

 <br/>